 - Annual Report of the Department of Marine and Fisheries, various years.

 - Lighthouses & Lights of Nova Scotia, E.H.
 Rip Irwin, 2003.

 Located at Port George Harbour on the Bay of Fundy, along the Evangeline Trail.

-For a larger map of Port George Lighthouse, click the lighthouse in the above map or get a map from: Mapquest.
+For a larger map of Port George Lighthouse, click the lighthouse in the above map.

-Instructions: From Highway 101 take Exit 18 and head north for 0.1 km turning right onto Junction Road.
+Instructions: From Highway 101 take Exit 18 and head north for 0.1 km before turning right onto Junction Road.
 Follow Junction Road for 3.0 km (1.9 miles), and then turn left onto Gate Mountain Road.
-After 4.6 km (2.9 miles) you will arrive at Moshers Corner, where you need to turn left onto Shore Road and continue west and continue along the shoreline for 3.3 km (2.1 miles).
+After 4.6 km (2.9 miles), you will arrive at Moshers Corner, where you need to turn left onto Shore Road and continue west along the shoreline for 3.3 km (2.1 miles).
 Port George Lighthouse will be on the right in Port George where limited parking is available.